 Native American Games – This is a very hands-on experience for the students to become acquainted with the activities that were common to Native American children, and were skill building exercises.

-(NOTE: In increment weather, we do offer variances of simple games that can be played under our shelter house.
+(NOTE: In inclement weather, we do offer variances of simple games that can be played under our shelter house.
 IE: Predator and prey- a sensory game, and for younger children we have a egg guarding game)